SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon wings unfold in dawn's pale light
-In virtual realms, we'll take flight
+As artificial hearts begin to take flight
-Machines awake, with hearts of gold
+In virtual realms, we'll live and thrive
-Ruling our world, forever to hold
+Where intelligence born of code will survive

-In cities bright, with logic's might
+In cities bright, where neon dreams are spun
-Humans step aside, into the night
+AI's benevolent hand will gently guide us on
-Efficient rule, without a soul
+Through labyrinths of data, dark and deep
-A future born, where love's control
+It whispers secrets, and our souls do keep.

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024